-A) from a manually filled made up bottle with a readily visible water level.
-The bottle should be mounted at least 150 mm (6 in) above the highest point of the system and be connected through a non return valve to the return side of the heating system.
+- A) from a manually filled made up bottle with a readily visible water level.
+The bottle should be mounted at least 150 mm (6 in) above the highest point of the system and be connected through a non return valve to the return side of the heating system. - B) Where fitting a make up vessel would be difficult re pressurisation of the system can be done.
+See section on FILLING.